niemopen/ntac-admin/examples/src/Augmentation/README.md

 And when you do what everybody does, use *message-model.xsd* to validate *msg1.xml*, it fails.
 Ain't nobody ever heard of `j:EducationAugmentation`.
 What to do, what to do?

 * Xerces does the right thing if you give it an XML Catalog file.
 So I added a CMFTool option to generate one.

 * I also added a CMFTool option to designate a "message schema namespace" and then make sure it imports everything needed that isn't imported somewhere else.
 Fun piece of code!
+The command is

+  `ct m2xm -c --msgNS http://example.com/N6AugEx/1.0/ -o xsd augCCwE.cmf`

 **04-AugCCwithA – message schema for complex content augmented with an attribute**